moonclerk/developer/integration.md

 ### Passing `custom_id` Parameter via the Redirect URL (Simpler)

-⚠️ Important!
-[Previous versions](https://github.com/moonclerk/developer/blob/9d5c102f84025ece05dd94a941ac98ded1ced809/integration.md#passing-parameters-via-the-redirect-url-simpler) of this document referenced `payment_id` and `customer_id` parameters.
-These parameters are deprecated and will not be available in the near future.

 This is the simplest way to retrieve successful checkout information.
 When creating/editing your payment form in the MoonClerk dashboard, choose "Redirect to another web page" in the Confirmation section.
 Add your redirect URL.
 For this example we will use `http://example.com/success.html`.

 We allow for a `custom_id` parameter to be appended to your redirect URL.
 If a custom ID is passed into the checkout, it will be available for use in the redirect URL.
 Let's say you have a $10/month recurring checkout and you are sending the `cid` into the checkout, you could create a redirect URL as follows: